composer require flownative/prometheus

 Flownative\Prometheus\DefaultCollectorRegistry: arguments: 1: object: Flownative\Prometheus\Storage\RedisStorage Flownative\Prometheus\Storage\RedisStorage: arguments: 1: value: hostname: '%env:MY_REDIS_HOST%' port: '%env:MY_REDIS_PORT%' password: '%env:MY_REDIS_PASSWORD%' database: 20

-# Flownative Prometheus Metrics Exporter: There are currently no metrics with data to export.
+# Flownative Prometheus Metrics Exporter: There are no collectors registered at the registry.

-for autodiscovery, omit the hostname and password options and use the sentinel option instead:
+autodiscovery, omit the hostname and password options and use the

 Flownative\Prometheus\Storage\RedisStorage: arguments: 1: value: password: '%env:MY_REDIS_PASSWORD%' database: 20 sentinels: - 'tcp://10.101.213.145:26379' - 'tcp://10.101.213.146:26379' - 'tcp://10.101.213.147:26379' service: 'mymaster'